Elliott County, Kentucky: Politics

 Trump won the county again in 2020 with a larger 75% of the vote.
+Joe Biden became the first Democrat to win the presidency without carrying the county since its creation in 1869.
 By 2024, Trump managed to make Elliott an even deeper shade of red, getting 80% of the vote, a figure that once was more commonly associated with fiercely Unionist Kentucky counties like Jackson and Clay.

 Overall, Elliott County shifted to the right from 2012 to 2024 by 64 percentage points, representing one of the strongest such rightward shifts for any county in the country.
 The county had the largest shift to the right of any county outside of Texas.
 The county went from giving Democrats 70% of the vote in 2004 to 18% in 2024, despite Democrats winning 48.3% of the national popular vote in both years.

 Elliott was one of two counties in Kentucky (the other being nearby Wolfe County) that had voted against Senator Mitch McConnell in all of his elections, though this streak would also come to an end in 2020.
 It also had never voted for Representative Hal Rogers in any of his contested elections until 2018, when he won 54.5% of the county's vote over Democratic nominee Kenneth Stepp.
 Until the 2020s, the county remained reliably Democratic in state-level races, voting for the party's entire slate in the 2015 and 2019 statewide elections.
 However, in 2023, the county voted Republican in every state-level election on the ballot except for the governor.

-Despite this, Democratic Governor Andy Beshear's vote share still decreased in Elliott County, from 59.27% in 2019 to 53.48% in 2023, despite him winning by a higher margin statewide compared to four years previously.
-Continuing the Democratic streak of winning this county since the establishment of the county.
-Since then the county has voted for Democratic candidates starting in 1871.
+Despite this, Democratic Governor Andy Beshear's vote share still decreased in Elliott County, from 59.27% in 2019 to 53.48% in 2023, despite him winning by a higher margin statewide compared to 2019 four years earlier.
+This continued the Democratic gubernatorial streak of winning this county since the establishment of the county.
+Since then, the county has voted for Democratic gubernatorial candidates starting in 1871.